 Given that LIRNEasia is an organization that engages in primary data collection before analyzing and disseminating findings, the quality and integrity of data is critical to us.
 We discussed that data analysis begins with what is being measured and how it is defined, by whom, and with what changes over time – something people rarely pause to question.
 For example, as the book states, it would be difficult to interpret India’s crime statistics without knowing the ‘principal offense rule’.
 This is where the National Crime Records Bureau picks the ‘most heinous crime’ reported in each First Information Report (FIR), meaning a deadly sexual assault will only be counted in the statistics as a murder.
 While the fundamental question of ‘what is measured?’ matters, asking the right questions to extract the selected indicators too is paramount.
 Take, for example, Rukmini’s dive into India’s voting motivations.
 That got us thinking about the tricky art of asking people about their political preferences in a way that actually gets honest answers.
 It’s a challenge because voters might not be willing to divulge this information, and in some cases might not even be fully aware themselves.
 What has worked in India, according to the research pointed towards in this book, seems to be survey experiments and random response techniques over direct questioning.

 Unlike our formal journal clubs, the book club imposed fewer restrictions and gave us more space for exploring ideas.
 This allowed for more meandering into different territories and travelling down a number of tangents into making some unexpected connections.
-It complemented the more formal aspects of knowledge sharing at LIRNEasia, helping us foster a culture of critical thinking, intellectual curiosity, and meaningful dialogue within a more relaxed framework.
+It complemented the more formal aspects of knowledge sharing at LIRNEasia, encouraging our workplace culture of intellectual curiosity and meaningful dialogue, within a more relaxed framework.

 Comments are closed.